sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-roles.md

   - if a permission is unassigned in the default scope, then scopes for individual Controllers can grant the permission for the related Controller.
   - if a permission is granted in the default scope, then by default this applies to all Controllers.
   - if a permission is granted for a given Controller, then resulting permissions for the Controller will include the permission.
-  - If a permission is denied from a given Controller, then this overrules the same permission granted from the default scope and from other roles for the same Controller.
+  - If a permission is denied for a given Controller, then this overrules the same permission granted from the default scope and from other roles for the same Controller.
   - If a permission is denied from the default scope, then this overrules the same permission granted for any Controller.

 ## Operations on Roles